 In general, SBIR/STTR grants are for US-based small businesses, and they have Phasing, with increasing time and dollars as a company proceeds through the Phases.
 Phase 1 is feasibility.
 Phase 2 is full-on R&D. Normally, these are two separate grant applications and reviews, but the fast-track allows a single award to include Phase 1 and Phase 2.
 Also normally, you have to have a Phase 1 before you can apply for a Phase 2, but the Direct-to-Phase 2 allows you to skip the Phase 1 application phase for SBIRs (not for STTRs).

-- https://sbir.nih.gov/sites/default/files/2020-2_SBIR-STTR-topics.pdf Waiver topics allowing more SBIR/STTR funding and longer SBIR/STTR grant periods that are specific to AMR can be found in the NIAID’s Division of Microbiology and Infectious Diseases section, starting on page 31.
+- https://www.niaid.nih.gov/grants-contracts/sbir-budget-guidance-update – Waiver topics allowing more SBIR/STTR funding and longer SBIR/STTR grant periods are sometimes available.

 SBIR/STTR Grant Mechanism: The United States Congress created the SBIR program in 1982 and the STTR program in 1992.
 These programs congressionally require eligible governmental agencies to set aside a percentage of their extramural budget so that domestic small businesses can engage in R&D that has a strong potential for technology commercialization.